 Finally, Paul took action.
 He took his wife and sisters with him to Rome where they were brought into the fullness of faith by the Holy Office.
 He then became a gardener to the Apostolic Palace in Rome where he served the remainder of his life.
 "Greatly preferring," as he noted, "to live as a Catholic in enforced poverty rather than as before in the hands of the devil, with many riches."

-Did you enjoy this story?
-Sign up to receive a free saint story every Sunday.
+Did you enjoy this story about Bl.
+John Juvenal?
+Sign up to receive a free saint story every week via email.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!